Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/02-templates/filters.md

 ## jet-cw/template-functions/add-to-cart-settings

-Дозволяє модифікувати аргументи для кнопки додавання в кошик яка використовується в віджетах.
+Allows modifying the arguments for the add to cart button used in widgets.

 **Args:**

-- `$settings` - object - список налаштувань
+- `$settings` - object - list of settings

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/class-jet-cw-functions.php">